Is The Pandemic Unemployment Payment Taxable?

 The exact amount of income tax due will depend on your total income for the year, your tax situation (married/single) and how long you were on the Covid Unemployment Payment.

-There are some examples in the table below of how much tax will be due .
+There are some examples in the table below of how much tax might be due.

-Taxation of Covid PUP based on 13 weeks of Covid payments to a single person.
+Taxation of PUP based on 13 weeks of Covid payments to a single person.

 |Normal Annual Gross |